 Full-grain or steer hide leathers take much longer to break in than synthetic leathers.
 They also last longer because of the quality of the leather but also carry a bigger price tag.
 So if you are sure that you’re playing for a couple of years, on the long term they won’t be that expensive anymore.
 Think about the break-in time in advance of the season.
 Buy the mitt a couple of months before the start of the season so you can break it in during practice.

 Always remember, catcher’s mitts are not measured by length but by circumference.
-Players who are aged 12 and under will need a mitt which has the circumference of around 32.5”.
-Players who are aged 13 and up will look for a mitt with a circumference between 33” and 34”.
+Players who are aged 12 and under will need a mitt which has the circumference 31 inch, 31,5 inch, 32 inch or 32.5 inch Players who are aged 13 and up will look for a mitt with a circumference of 33 inch, 33,5 inch or 34 inch.
 The reason behind this is that the mitt has a full enough pocket for the bigger ball.

 The motto of softball is the bigger the better.
 However, keep in mind that a bigger mitt lowers your visibility on the field and your agility.
 Try to find a perfect balance in this one as well.

 Play your strengths and weaknesses while selecting the prefect mitt.
 When you need more mobility, go for a glove with an open back.
 When you need more structure, go for thicker padding.

 There are a lot of options for customization.
 Choose your perfect mitt that will make you feel like a leader and comfortable behind the plate.